-The investment in the Series B common membership interests of FG Holdings LLC is measured using the NAV practical expedient in accordance with ASC 820 Fair Value Measurement and has not been classified within the fair value hierarchy.
-FG Holdings LLC invests in the common and preferred stock of FGF.
-FG Holdings LLC's structure provides for Series A preferred interests, which (i) accrue a return of eight percent per annum on the unreturned capital contributions by Series A holders, (ii) have preference in the order of distributions of contributed capital, and (iii) are entitled to receive an additional distribution equal to 20% of any positive profits / gains in excess of the eight percent above with respect to the capital provided by the holders of Series A preferred membership interests.
-The Series B common membership interests follow Series A in the order of distributions and are entitled to receive (i) cumulative distributions equal to the aggregate capital contributions by the Series B common membership holders, (ii) a pro rata share of the total return / gain based on capital contributed by the Series B common membership interests, and (iii) an additional return equal to 1.5 times the Series A of positive profits / gains described above, distributed in proportion to the percentage of Series B common interests owned by the Series B holder.
-There is no defined redemption frequency, and the Company cannot redeem or transfer its investment without the prior written consent of FG Holdings LLC' managers, who are FG affiliates.
-Distributions may be made to members at such times and amounts as determined by the managers, and shall be based on the most recent NAV.
-The Company does not have any unfunded commitments related to this investment.
+The investment in the Series B common membership interests of FG Holdings LLC was measured using the NAV practical expedient in accordance with ASC 820 Fair Value Measurement and has not been classified within the fair value hierarchy.
+FG Holdings LLC invested in the common and preferred stock of FG Financial Group, Inc. (Nasdaq: FGF) ("FGF").
+FG Holdings LLC's structure provided for Series A preferred interests, which accrued a return of eight percent per annum and received 20% of positive profits with respect to the total return in the capital provided by the holders of Series A preferred membership interests.
+The Series B common membership interests received cumulative distributions equal to the aggregate capital contributions by the Series B common membership interest equal to the total return on capital provided by the Series B common membership interests.
+Series B common membership interests also received an additional return equal to 1.5 times the Series A of positive profits described above.
+There was no defined redemption frequency, and the Company could not redeem or transfer its investment without the prior written consent of FG Holdings LLC' managers, who were related parties.
+Distributions could have been made to members at such times and amounts as determined by the managers, and were based on the most recent NAV.
+The Company did not have any unfunded commitments related to this investment.